GDUngureanu/small-steps/src/config/README.md

 - `VITE_SUPABASE_URL` – project URL
 - `VITE_SUPABASE_ANON_KEY` – public anon key

-The exported `supabase` instance is used by composables such as `useActions` to perform database reads/writes.
+The exported `supabase` instance is used by composables for authentication and data management.

 ## Local Development